DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 <a id="fliplr"></a>
 ### 3.2.4 `fliplr` (or a horizontal flip)
-**Mirroring** or otherwise called **horizontal axis fipping** is much more common than fipping the vertical axis.
+**Mirroring**, otherwise called **horizontal axis fipping**, is much more common than flipping the vertical axis.
 This augmentation is one of the easiest to implement and has proven useful on datasets such as CIFAR-10 and ImageNet.
-However, on datasets involving text recognition such as MNIST or SVHN, this is not a label-preserving transformation.
+However, on datasets involving text recognition, such as MNIST or SVHN, this is not a label-preserving transformation.

-The image below is an illustration of this property (shown on the right most column).
+The image below is an illustration of this property (shown on the right-most column).
 ![augset_flip.png](attachment:augset_flip.png)

 This parameter randomly flips an image horizontally to augment training data.
 By default, this parameter is set to `False` especially on poses with mirror symmetric joints (for example, so the left hand and right hand are not swapped).

 💡Pro-tip:💡
 - ⭐ If you work with labels with symmetric joints, keep the **default** value **unchanged** - unless the dataset is biased (animal moves mostly in one direction, but sometimes in the opposite)✅